Sisley Choi: Early life and career

-Born Choi Sze-pui, she was born in Hong Kong and her ancestry can be traced back to Zhongshan, Guangdong.
+Born Choi Sea-Pui, she was born in Hong Kong and her ancestry can be traced back to Zhongshan, Guangdong.
 Her father was a police officer, which is the reason why Choi has stated her childhood education was quite strict.
 However, on television, Choi recalled her father's strict discipline was correct so that she can become a good person.

-Choi attended Po Primary School and St. Paul Middle School and went abroad to study in Oamaru, New Zealand when she was thirteen.
+Choi attended Po Primary School and St. Paul Middle School, and went abroad to study in Oamaru, New Zealand when she was thirteen.
 She boarded at Waitaki Girls’ High School from 2005 to 2009.
 The experience encouraged her to continue her adventures abroad; she later went to Germany and spent three years as an au pair and to study ethnology and became fluent with the German language.

-In 2013, Choi withdrew from her studies and went back to Hong Kong to participate in the Miss Hong Kong pageant and won the first runner-up in the pageant.
+In 2013, Choi withdrew from her studies and went back to Hong Kong to participate in the Miss Hong Kong pageant, in which she won first runner-up.
 She made her acting debut in the 2014 drama Overachievers and took on her first female leading role in the 2015 drama Young Charioteers.

 Choi won the Most Popular Female Character award at the 2017 TVB Anniversary Awards with her role in the legal drama Legal Mavericks.
-With the same role in the sequel Legal Mavericks 2020, she won the Best Actress award at the 2020 TVB Anniversary Awards, becoming the first post-90s TVB actress and the second youngest one after Ada Choi in 1998, to won the title.
+With the same role in the sequel Legal Mavericks 2020, she won the Best Actress award at the 2020 TVB Anniversary Awards, becoming the first post-90s TVB actress and the second youngest one after Ada Choi in 1998 to win the title.

 Friendship

-In 2020, Choi along with Winki Lai, Jeannie Chan, Stephanie Ho, Anjaylia Chan and Cheronna Ng, formed the friendship group "SÏXTERS".
-She is also good friends with Grace Wong, Roxanne Tong and Vivien Yeo.
+In 2020, Choi along with Winki Lai, Jeannie Chan, Stephanie Ho, Anjaylia Chan, and Cheronna Ng, formed the friendship group "SÏXTERS".
+She is also good friends with Grace Wong, Roxanne Tong, and Vivien Yeo.